 Building Suburban Bike Culture with Community Bike Hubs

 How do you grow cycling in places where currently very few people cycle?
 Suburban communities are cycling’s next frontier.
-Since 2014, TCAT has been investigating strategies for incubating cycling in these challenging environments.
-We have conducted projects in three communities, each with positive results.
+Since 2014, TCAT has been using an innovative, evidence-based approach to incubating cycling in these challenging environments.
+We have launched six community bike hubs in four jurisdictions (Peel Region, Scarborough, Markham, and Newmarket), each with positive results.
 Explore each project below:

 Suburban Cycling Potential

 Large transportation data sets are revealing enormous untapped potential for cycling in suburban neighbourhoods.
-A recent study by Ryerson University and TCAT found that one third of all trips in the Greater Toronto and Hamilton Area, or 4.3 million trips each day are 5 km long or less and could be cycled.
+A study by Toronto Metropolitan University and TCAT found that one third of all trips in the Greater Toronto and Hamilton Area, or 4.3 million trips each day, are 5 km long or less and could be cycled.
 While work trips in suburban communities may be longer, trips to the grocery store, the doctor’s office, or to a transit hub are often short and could be cycled.